Let’s work together to keep everyone safe.

 BMC Provides a Separate, Isolated Clinic for Respiratory Symptoms

 Our Respiratory Isolation Clinic at BMC-Broadway in Boulder has a separate entrance and is sealed off from the rest of the building.
 Respiratory patients come to a separate parking area and entrance on the west side of the building.
-Registration and clinical assessment is completed in this area and patients do not have access to the remainder of the building.
+Registration and clinical assessment are completed in this area, and patients do not have access to the building’s remainder.